blitz-cmd/Soil_Moisture_Monitoring_using_IoT_Sensors/README.md

 3) Click on Include library
 4) Select Manage libraries
 5) The library manager will open, you can search and install the following libraries.
+6) If you face any error follow the OR part
 ```
 ### OR
 ```